 My style of yoga is predominantly Kripalu, with influences from Viniyoga and Iyenger.

-YOGA CLASS SCHEDULE (Autumn Term 2019 begins on Monday the 9th of September)
+YOGA CLASS SCHEDULE (Autumn Term 2019 ends the week before Christmas.
+Spring Term 2020 begins on Monday the 13th of January)

 - Monday: 5:30 to 6:30 pm Llanfoist Village Hall – Shorter class, suitable for beginners. £5 per class on drop-in basis.
 I highly recommend you come regularly for progression.